recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 categories: IoT
 tags: MQTT
 keywords: [MQTT, IoT]
-description: MQTT has basic authentication mechanism as a universal IoT transmission protocol.
-We can basically use username and password to achieve that.
+description: MQTT has a basic authentication mechanism as a universal IoT transmission protocol.
+We can basically use a username and password to achieve that.
 But as the number of devices increases, the risk of password leakage increases.
 Maybe we can design different kinds of architectures to prevent the possible risk.
 Even more, we can use different architectures in complex situations.
 ---

-For most cases we use one broker to forward the MQTT topics like the chart below.
+For most cases, we use one broker to forward the MQTT topics like the chart below.

 <img src="pic_1.png" width="60%" height="60%">